php-fig/fig-standards/proposed/autoloader.md

                 // relative file name
                 $file = $base . $relative . '.php';

-                // can we read the file from the filesystem? if (is_readable($file)) {
+                // can we read the file from the file system? if (is_readable($file)) {
                     // yes, we're done
                     include $file;